dambach/VolMeter/content/authors/CTO/_index.md

 ---
 # Display name
-title: Damien Bachasson
+title: Paul Smith

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Co-funder and Senior Scientific Advisor
+role: Chief Technical Officer

 # Organizations/Affiliations
 # organizations: